Exploring investor behavior in Bitcoin: a study of the disposition effect: Technical Indicator Definition

 \paragraph{TRB - Trading Range Breakout (Donchian Channel)} Trading Range Breakout systems generate buy and sell signals when the price moves out of the channel band, depending on the $n$ number of periods for the calculation.
 The goal of this indicator is to identify bullish and bearish extremes, the middle band is the average of the highest high and the lowest low for $n$ periods.

-\paragraph{MACD - Moving Average Convergence Divergence} The MACD indicator helps in following trends and takes three parameter, a short period $n$, a long period $m$, and a signal period $p$.
-It is calculated subtracting the short from the long period resulting in a value oscillating above and below zero, signalling market trend (above zero bullish, below zero bearish).
+\paragraph{MACD - Moving Average Convergence Divergence} The MACD indicator helps follow trends and takes three parameters: a short period $n$, a long period $m$, and a signal period $p$.
+It is calculated by subtracting the short from the long period resulting in a value oscillating above and below zero, signaling market trend (above zero bullish, below zero bearish).

-\paragraph{EMA - Exponential Moving Average} The EMA applies a exponential smoothing function.
+\paragraph{EMA - Exponential Moving Average} The EMA applies an exponential smoothing function.
 It puts greater weight on the significance of the more recent price values and takes one parameter, the period $n$.
 Larger values for $n$ will result in higher smoothing effects while also creating more lag.
-The calculation initial value is setting the first EMA output to the first input.
+The initial calculation value is setting the first EMA output to the first input.
 The relation for $0 < a \leq 1$ will be satisfied in the first step.

 \paragraph{ROC - Rate of Change} The ROC indicator calculates the change between the current price and the price $n$ bars ago, providing information on momentum as the speed of e.g. price change.
 It takes also one parameter for the period $n$.